GorgonzolaRex/wizardry-daphne-guide/docs/events/battlefront/season-1/battlefront-season-1.md

     - We will be updating this page over the coming days.
 For now we have included the most critical information.
     - The most recent information is located on our [Discord](https://discord.gg/PTBu6WgV) under the Forums - Battlefront of Heroes - Season 1 channel.

+!!! warning "Critical Information"

+    - The Hero's Sigil: Dark ("medal") is a one-time only reward for the units in your battlefront roster.
+Think -very- carefully about what units would benefit the most as you receive an additional level per league clear.
+    - You cannot redo a league even if you Cursed Wheel and reset the event.
+    - There is a significant difficulty spike from the Elite to Hero Leagues.
+As of this writing no "whale" has cleared the Hero League.
+It does not appear to be clearable for F2P or even long-term, highly-invested "dolphins".
+This may change with more refined strategies over the next week or two.
+    - The Hero's Award mission requires a total of 6,500 points.
+For F2P there are weekly missions that allow you to gain additional points.
+There are some serious issues to know in advance:
+        - If you clear the Elite League, then you are permanently locked into the Hero League for weekly missions or completing any remaining achievements under the Hero's Award mission.
+        - We -strongly- recommend that you use the Aspirant and Adept Leagues to complete the damage, class (Knight, Mage), race (Human), and Type (Dark) achievements.
+        - It is possible to get all 6,500 points right now without doing any Hero League matches.

 ## Unlock Condition

 - Go to Royal Capital Luknalia for a short cutscene and proceed to the Beginning Abyss - BF2.